Landauer's principle and black hole area quantization

 and consequently, for the transition \(|n+1\rangle \rightarrow |n \rangle\), the change in the black hole mass goes as where in the last step, we have performed a binomial expansion for \(n >> 1\).
 This is consistent with Eq. (\ref{123456}). \\

-Since the spectrum of the black hole area mimics that of a harmonic oscillator, it may be worthwhile to investigate the effect of a possible zero-point contribution to the area (and mass) spectrum which reveals where it should be remembered that \(n\) is still a large-enough (positive) integer so that the semiclassical results can be trusted.
+Since the spectrum of the black hole area mimics that of a harmonic oscillator, it may be worthwhile to investigate the effect of a possible zero-point contribution to the area (and mass) spectrum, i.e., we can consider where it should be remembered that \(n\) is still a large-enough (positive) integer so that the semiclassical results can be trusted.
 This consistently gives Eq. (\ref{DeltaM1111}) but further, one has which can be combined with Eq. (\ref{DeltaM1111}) to obtain

 Similarly, one has \(\Delta S_{\rm BH} = \alpha/4\).
-Then the first law of thermodynamics leads to a corrected temperature \(\mathcal{T}\) that appears as \(\Delta M = \mathcal{T} \Delta S_{\rm BH}\) and assumes the following expression: where \(T_{\rm H} = \frac{m_P^2}{8 \pi M}\) is the standard expression for the Hawking temperature.
+Then, the first law of thermodynamics leads to a corrected temperature \(\mathcal{T}\) that appears as \(\Delta M = \mathcal{T} \Delta S_{\rm BH}\) and assumes the following expression: where \(T_{\rm H} = \frac{m_P^2}{8 \pi M}\) is the standard expression for the Hawking temperature.
 From Eq. (\ref{DeltaMcorrected}), we now find

 which obviously satisfies the Landauer's principle for the corrected temperature \(\mathcal{T}\) if \(\alpha = 4 \ln 2\). \\